The Future of AR and “The Next Big Thing” Illusion

 The three-dimensional screen requires you to put a bulky thing on your head.
 This makes the technology, by definition, insanely inconvenient.

-Because, if you try using a headset, you’ll quickly realize that you’ll be taking that bulky thing off and putting it back on every time you want to drink water, eat something, talk to a friend or colleague, check your phone, go to the bathroom, or do anything in the real world.
+In fact, they won’t use it in any context that doesn’t justify a huge amount of effort.
+Because you’ll be taking that bulky thing off and putting it back on every time you want to drink water, talk to a friend or colleague, check your phone, go to the bathroom or do anything else in the real world.

-The reason is that headset is ugly or, more scientifically, does nothing to emphasize the physical features that make us attractive to others.
+The reason is that a headset is ugly or, more scientifically, does nothing to emphasize the physical features that make us attractive to others.
 It just hides our entire face, which is usually the most important factor behind attraction.

 However, that same bulky three-dimensional screen that comes with all of these downsides also makes it the best way to feel like you’re actually a part of a virtual world.